oolivero45/discord-server-manager/index.md

 Copy `config.json.example` to `config.json`, and edit it to configure your bot.
 All config fields are required.

+You'll also need to create a set of slash commands for the application to use.
+This only needs to be done once, and is not done automatically - you'll need to do it yourself.
+Make sure that the application has the `application.commands` scope in the server you're planning on using it in.
+You can find the JSON payload for creating the commands in `slash_command_payload.json`.

 Once you've got discord.js installed and you've configured the bot, just run `sm.js` in the bot's directory to start it.

 ## Final notes